mrjgreen/highcharts-webserver/README.md

 **constr**: Default Chart.
 The constructor name.
 Can be one of Chart or StockChart.
 This depends on whether you want to generate Highstock or basic Highcharts.

 **callback**: The callback is a function which will be called in the constructor of Highcharts to be executed on chart load.
 All code of the callback must be enclosed by a function.
 See this example of contents of the callback parameter:

+**delete**: If this argument is supplied, the filename that would be generated will instead be removed, if it exists